 When first discovering this majestic breed, and with no prior knowledge of purebred cats, I made the common mistake of rushing into the process of finding my new gentle giant.
 I remember thinking all I needed to know was, A. How I would go about finding a ‘real’ Maine Coon for sale?
 B. The next thing on my mind was girl/boy?
 Maine Coon cat/kitten?
-C…and finally what colour?
+C…and finally what color?

-1. What attracts you to the breed ? size, personality, looks, reputation, etc
+1. What attracts you to the breed?
+Size, personality, looks, reputation, etc

-2. Will your Cooncat be just a pet (indoor/outdoor?) or do you want to show the cat, become a breeder – all of these factors will depend on how you approach people with Maine Coons for sale
+2. Will your Coon cat be just a pet (indoor/outdoor?) or do you want to show the cat, become a breeder – all of these factors will depend on how you approach people with Maine Coons for sale

-A pedigree Maine Coon has to meet certain set of criteria to be legitimately sold as a Maine Coon.
+A pedigree Maine Coon has to meet a certain set of criteria to be legitimately sold as a Maine Coon.
 There’s nothing wrong or inferior about Maine Coon look-alikes or a Maine Coon mix.
 You just don’t want to pay pedigree cat prices for a non-pedigree cat.

 To add to the complex picture even all pedigree Maine Coons are not created equal.
 Breeders often refer to ‘pet quality’ kittens.
 This means it is unlikely they would have the physical features to make it as a show cat.
 Maine Coon kittens with the potential to become champions are worth more.
-Again a ‘pet quality’ Maine Coon can come with papers verifying pedigree but should cost less that a potential pedigree show cat.
+Again a ‘pet quality’ Maine Coon can come with papers verifying pedigree but should cost less than a potential pedigree show cat.

-As for our own Cooncats, we paid the same for both (around $700 equivalent), although as King Henry has matured it turns out he was probably sold as a show quality cat even though he is definitely considered ‘pet quality’.
-This is because of the shape of his muzzle (apparently!) but of course he’s always a champion in our house
+As for our own Coon cats, we paid the same for both (around $700 equivalent), although as King Henry has matured, it turns out he was probably sold as a show quality cat even though he is definitely considered ‘pet quality.’
+This is because of the shape of his muzzle (apparently!), but of course, he’s always a champion in our house

 We actually enhanced a photo of King Henry to create the black Maine Coon picture which appears as the ‘mascot’ for this website.